 Education, experience, dedication, and effort are vital to your effectiveness as a school board member.
 Educational leadership develops through years of school board service and through members' attendance at board programs.

-In 1988, the Wisconsin Association of School Boards initiated the Board Recognition Program to encourage school board members to participate in activities that strengthen their skills as local educational leaders.
+In 1988, the Wisconsin Association of School Boards initiated the Member Recognition Program to encourage school board members to participate in activities that strengthen their skills as local educational leaders.
 During the Fall Regional Meetings, members who have committed themselves to learning more about good governance practices are recognized.

 Board members are awarded points for participating in WASB and NSBA (National School Boards Association) activities.
 These include: attending conventions, workshops, seminars, webinars, and inservice sessions; serving on WASB committees; serving on non-WASB committees on behalf of the WASB; or serving as a delegate to the WASB Delegate Assembly.
 A specified number of points is assigned each activity, ranging from one to 30 points.